xrdocs/programmability/_blogs/Model-Driven-Telemetry.md

  - <p align="justify">Cisco has a third model type known as the <b>Unified model</b>.
 They are similar to config models, but they share the same abstraction layer as CLI, making them CLI friendly.
 Someone who understands the IOS-XR CLI will find it easier to understand these models than the config model, which has a different abstraction layer than the CLI and thus is more difficult to understand its hierarchy.</p>

 <p align="justify"> <b>2.
-OpenConfig Models:</b> These models are created by a vendor-neutral forum known as 'OpenConfig', which is led by Google and consists of companies like Meta, Apple, Microsoft, Comcast, and more.
+OpenConfig Models:</b> These models are created by a vendor-neutral forum known as 'OpenConfig', which is led by Google, Meta, Apple, Microsoft, Comcast, and more.
 These models serve as a common baseline for all network vendors, such as Cisco, Juniper, Arista, and others.
 <br>
 <br>
 They are designed to be vendor-neutral, meaning they can work with any network device regardless of the manufacturer.
 However, it's important to note that these models have limited coverage in terms of the data they can manage.</p>